aton

 System tools

-Additional utility tools are available for common system tasks across subpackages.
+Additional utility tools are available for common system tasks:

 aton.alias Useful dictionaries for user input correction